mimoduo/mimogear/README.md

 gulp
 ```

 Your site will open up in a browser window automatically, gulp will begin watching your files, and Browsersync will automatically reload your changes.
-Now you're ready to get started in developing html:pug, css:sass, and javascript.
 Check out /src/ to see your shiny new web development boilerplate!

 **Once you're all set, there's documentation ready for you:**